SamDorn/OscarChessPlatform/README.md

 ## What is it?
 It's a web application that allow you to do different things.\
-For now you can play against a computer which is set at the minimum level.\
+For now you can play against a computer which is set at the maximum level.\
 When it will be finished you should be able to:\
 -Play against the computer at differents levels;\
 -Play against another player (only if sign-in);\